samsze0/streamlit-copy-to-clipboard-button/README.md

 # streamlit-copy-to-clipboard

-Streamlit component that allows you to copy text to clipboard.
+A Streamlit copy-to-clipboard button component that respects the streamlit page styles.

 ![](assets/demo-1.png)